donglai96/taiparticle-uniform/README.md

 '''
 This is due to an issue I contributed: https://github.com/taichi-dev/taichi/issues/7255 This is fixed but has not been released by the taichi 1.4.1

+An example of how to run the model is in batch_run.py